riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 });
 {% endhighlight %}

-Now we need to remove this code from our list package.
+Now we need to remove the add button and newest customer code from our list package.

 #####/packages/customertracker-list/lib/client/templates/list-customers.html
 {% highlight HTML %}